CloudLabsAI-Azure/Intelligent-Document-Processing-Solution-Accelerator/README2.md

 ### STEP 2 - Power BI Content Analytics

-1. Open the Power BI report on the desktop with name `cognitive-search-content-analytics-template` (Image-ReportDesktop)
+1. Open the Power BI report on the desktop with name **cognitive-search-content-analytics-template**.

 ![Power BI template desktop](/images/report-desktop.jpg)

-2. If you get a popup window stating **Couldn't load the schema for the database model** and you are unable to close it like the below image (Image-schema-cant-load-popup-window)
+2. If you get a popup window stating **Couldn't load the schema for the database model** and you are unable to close it like the below image.

 ![Schema popup window](/images/schema-cant-load-popup-window.jpg)

 3. Come to the taskbar and close the blank window.
-(Image-Close-Error-Window)

 ![Close error window](/images/Close-Error-Window.jpg)

 4. Now go back to the Power BI window and try closing the popup.
-(Image-Cant-load-DB-schema)

 ![Close Schema popup](/images/Cant-load-DB-schema.jpg)

-5. Also close the **Collaborate and share**, and **Formatting just got easier** popups, if you get (Image-Close-Collaborate-share)(Image-Formatting-popup)
+5. Also close the **Collaborate and share**, and **Formatting just got easier** popups, if you get any.

 ![Close Collaborate Share](/images/Close-Collaborate-share.jpg)

 ![Close Formatting popup](/images/Formatting-popup.jpg)

-6. A popup with name `cognitive-search-content-analytics-template` will showup.
+6. A popup with name **cognitive-search-content-analytics-template** will showup.
 Fill in the Power BI parameters that you previously copied according to the respective fields.
-(Image-EnterParam)

 ![Provide Parameters](/images/enter-param.jpg)

 7. To get the **StorageAccountSasUri**, please revert back to **Intelligent** resource group in Azure.
-Then search and select `idp<DID>sa` storage account (Image-search-select-storage-InRG)
+Then search and select **idp<inject key="DeploymentID" enableCopy="false" />sa** storage account.

 ![Search and select storage account](/images/search-select-storage-InRG.jpg)

-8. Scroll down in the storage account left blade and select **Shared Access Signature** under **Security + networking** (Image-SAS-blade)
+8. Scroll down in the storage account left blade and select **Shared Access Signature** under **Security + networking**.

 ![Storage account SAS blade](/images/SAS-blade.jpg)

-9. Check all the check boxes as shown in the below image (Image-Check-AllBoxes)
+9. Check all the check boxes as shown in the below image.

 ![Check all boxes](/images/Check-AllBoxes.jpg)

 10. Select your timezone and set the expiry date to next day.
-Choose the Allowed protocols as **HTTP & HTTPS** and click on **Generate SAS and connection string**(Image-DateTime-Protocol-GenerateSAS)
+Choose the Allowed protocols as **HTTP & HTTPS** and click on **Generate SAS and connection string**.

 ![Set DateTime and Protocol](/images/DateTime-Protocol-GenerateSAS.jpg)

-11. Copy the SAS token and paste it in the Power BI popup window under **StorageAccountSasUri** and click on **Load**.
+11. Copy the **SAS token** and paste it in the Power BI popup window under **StorageAccountSasUri** and click on **Load**.
 (Image-Copy-SASToken)

 ![Copy SAS Token](/images/Copy-SASToken.jpg)

 12. Another popup window might appear seeking storage account key.
 Go back to the storage account and in the left blade, search for **Access Keys** and select it.
-(Image-Select-AccessKeys)

 ![Select Access Keys](/images/Select-AccessKeys.jpg)

 13. Click on **Show keys** and copy the first key.
-(Image-showKey) (Image-CopyKey)

 ![Show Keys](/images/showKey.jpg)